skittles9823/QuickSwitch/README.md

 You can get support for the module in either the [Telegram group](https://t.me/QuickstepSwitcherSupport) or the [XDA Thread](https://forum.xda-developers.com/apps/magisk/module-quickswitch-universal-quickstep-t3884797/).

 ## Changelog:
+### v3.1.6-5
+- save logs from the launcher patching process

+<details><summary>Older changes</summary>

 ### v3.1.6-4
 - update QuickSwitch app to fix OOS issue where patching OnePlus Launcher duplicated the launcher after an app update

-<details><summary>Older changes</summary>

 ### v3.1.6-3
 - change package/directory names of the overlay